JOSHUAJEBARAJ/my-website/content/posts/gcp-firewall/index.md

 | Action on Match | Action to perform when a rule matches; options are deny or allow |
 | Priority | Integers assigned to rules; lower numbers indicate higher priority |

-Before starting with the hands on , I want to specify one more things.
-In GCP there are two firewall rules which will be present no matter what
+Before starting with the hands-on, I want to specify one more thing.
+In GCP, there are two firewall rules which will be present in all VPC :
-- Implicit Egress allow - This means all the egress traffics are default allowed
+- Implicit Egress allow - This means all egress traffic is allowed by default
-- Implicit Ingress deny - This means all the ingress traffics are default denied
+- Implicit Ingress deny - This means all ingress traffic is denied by default

+>Note You can't delete these Implicit rules

-You may ask , but this is a security issues right ?
-I don't want Egress traffic to be allowed.
+You may ask, isn't this a security issue? we don't want egress traffic to be allowed.

-Note the default implicit egress and Ingress allow are created with the lowest priority `65535` so we can override them with our custom firewall rules
+Note that the default implicit egress and ingress rules are created with the lowest priority `65535`, so we can override them with our custom firewall rules.

-Enough of this theory lets get started with the hands on.
+Enough of this theory—let's get started with the hands-on.

 First create the Custom VPC using the below command